 #2.
 Exercise Reduces Systemic Inflammation and Thyroid Gland Inflammation

 The benefits of exercise don’t stop at improving free thyroid hormones either.

 Systemic inflammation is the inflammation that I’m sure you are already aware of.

-This is the type of inflammation that is seen in the entire body and causes damage to your cells, various hormones, and increases your risk of heart disease as well as many other conditions and diseases.
+This is the type of inflammation that is seen in the entire body and causes damage to your cells, and various hormones and increases your risk of heart disease, as well as many other conditions and diseases.